 - What type of long-term follow-up care is part of the study?

-We understand the decision to participate in a clinical trial is an important one, and we encourage you to call our Clinical Research Team at 928-336-3366
+We understand the decision to participate in a clinical trial is an important one, and we encourage you to call Institutional Research team at 928-336-2972

 if we can assist you in any way.
 To find out if you may be eligible for a clinical trial speak to your physician.